-Questions with Qri is an advice forum that was created by Qri with the intentions of helping millennials not only get answers to pressing questions, but also give them the ability to be seen and not judged.
+Questions with Qri is an advice forum that was created by Qri with the intention of helping millennials not only get answers to pressing questions but also give them the ability to be seen and not judged.

 I got the chance to sit down and talk with Qri about her brand and how she has grown.
-She opened up to me about how answering questions has challenged her, her plans for the future, her favorite types of questions and the one deep question that she would like an answer too.
+She opened up to me about how answering questions have challenged her, her plans for the future, her favorite types of questions, and the one deep question that she would like an answer too.

-How has answering questions helped you evolve as a person?
+How have answering questions helped you evolve as a person?

 Would you consider yourself an advice guru?
 If so, what sets you apart from the average advice guru?

 Yes, I felt that answering questions came naturally.
 Each question that I get, I feel for the person and I’m invested in trying to come up with an answer.
 The answers don’t solely come from me so while I may not have the answer I’m committed to finding the answer.
 I openly express that.
 Some people have answers to their own questions, they just need an outside opinion or reassurance.
 Just being that voice of reason sets me apart because I’m not just trying to answer questions but actually be invested in the person.
 There’s a connection that’s there even though it’s anonymous.
 It makes me feel good that people trust me enough to sometimes reveal their identity.
 For me, it’s not just a question.

 About her being young and offering so much advice to people.

 Because I know why I’m doing it- I’m doing it to help the people in my generation.
 Not just to give my opinion.
 I feel like we don’t really have many voices of reason in society today.
 They [millennials and younger] need someone that’s not going to judge them and show them: hey, I’m not perfect but at least I’m trying.